Welcome to Artisan POS QuickBooks Interface

 Allow Category Overrides?
-If you want to further breakdown your accounts based on the Artisan Categories then you can allow it here.
+If you want to further break down your accounts based on the Artisan Categories, then you can allow it here.
 Any categories that are left blank will use the primary account.
 This option is repeated for various accounts below.
-Since you can run breakdown reports from Artisan, this is normally not necessary and can create considerable more work.
+Since you can run breakdown reports from Artisan, this is normally not necessary and can create considerably more work.
 It does make using Vendor Invoices almost a requirement.

 Sales Discount Account: Sometimes if you have a lot of discounts, you may want to see this total on its own in QuickBooks.
 If so, specify it here, otherwise they will be included in the Sales Income Account.

 Non-Sales Income Account: This is a necessary account if you consider Outbound Shipping, Alterations, or any other service to be not part of your normal sales income.
 If you have any non-sales categories in Artisan and you have activity on those, then you must specify and account here.
 We generally assume it is best to set this up to make your ongoing exports more reliable.